cwendorf/EASI/README.md

 library(EASI)
 ```

-If you do not wish a full install, the latest functions can be sourced and accessed directly from GitHub:
+If you do not wish a full install, the latest functions can be made available using these R commands:

 ```r
 source("http://raw.githubusercontent.com/cwendorf/EASI/main/source-EASI.R")